AQUARIUM CHEMISTRY; Calcium, KH, Ph, GH, Mineral Cations/Electrolytes; Freshwater & Marine

 This is especially the case with many Labyrinth fish (such as Bettas), and Crystal Red Shrimp even though both benefit greatly from these mineral cations.

-Do NOT make the mistake with a freshwater aquarium of using home softener water, as this is creates water totally out of balance with essential electrolytes.
+Do NOT make the mistake with a freshwater aquarium of using home softener water or products that replace calcium/magnesium ions with sodium ions (example API Water Softening Pillows), as this is creates water totally out of balance with essential electrolytes.

 See: Home/Office Water Softeners for Fish